Pregnancy And Trying To Conceive Acronyms

 IVF – In Vitro Fertilization is the most common type of ART.IVF is when a woman’s eggs are removed from her body and fertilized externally, and one or more resulting embryos are transferred to her uterus.

-IP – Intended Parent/s is a term for an individual or couple using the third party to build their family such as surrogacy.
+IP – Intended Parent/s is a term for an individual or couple using a third party to build their family, such as surrogacy.
 Couples experiencing infertility or unable to carry a pregnancy, same-sex couples, or single parents may become intended parents by choosing third-party reproduction.

 ED -Egg donor is a woman who provides her eggs for women with egg issues, single men, or gay male couples to have the opportunity to experience pregnancy, biological parenthood, or as an avenue to becoming parents outside of adoption.
-The egg recipient or a surrogate mother can become pregnant with donor egg with IVF treatments.
+The egg recipient or a surrogate mother can become pregnant with the donor egg with IVF treatments.

 POF – Premature Ovarian Failure is a condition in which the menstrual cycle stops and the ovaries stop releasing eggs well before age 40.
 This can result in menstrual irregularity and infertility